Nrj27/Multi-Tool-Projects/Readme.md

 If you prefer Java, we've got you covered.
 This Java-based random password generator can create robust passwords to enhance your online security.
 Refer to the README within this project for more information.

-## Random Password Generator - Python 1
+## Random Password Generator
+- Implementation 1

 Generate strong and secure random passwords with Python.
 This project provides one implementation of a random password generator, complete with usage instructions.

-## Random Password Generator - Python 2
+- Implementation 2

 Here's another Python implementation of a random password generator, offering different features and customization options.
 Check out the README for details on how to use this tool effectively.

 ## Text to Speech Converter - Python